themodernjavascript/javascript-promises/content/callbacks.md

 ## Introduction Callbacks

-Many actions in JavaScript are asynchronous.
+Many actions in JavaScript are asynchronous. ([what's asynchronous?](https://rowanmanning.com/posts/javascript-for-beginners-async))

 For instance, take a look at the function `loadScript(src)`: